ThinkDataEd/curriculum/docs/unit1/essential.md

 6. The question is one that is worth investigating, is interesting, and has a purpose

 ###**<u>[Lesson 6: What Do I Eat?
 [The Data Cycle: Consider Data]](lesson6.md)</u>**
-After raising statistical investigative questions, we examine and record data to see if the questions are appropriate.
+After raising statistical questions, we examine and record data to see if the questions are appropriate.

 ###**<u>[Lesson 7: Setting the Stage [The Data Cycle: Collect Data]](lesson7.md)</u>**